Collapse of Dense Retrievers: Short, Early, and Literal Biases Outranking Factual Evidence: Experiments

 One such dataset is DocRED \cite{yao-etal-2019-docred}, a relation extraction dataset constructed from Wikipedia and Wikidata.
 DocRED consists of human-annotated triplets (\head{head entity}, relation, \tail{tail entity})—for example, (Albert Einstein, educated at, University of Zurich).
 However, DocRED suffers from a significant false negative issue, as many valid relations are missing from the annotations.
 To address this, we use \mbox{Re-DocRED} \cite{tan-etal-2022-revisiting}, a re-annotated version of DocRED that recovers missing facts, leading to more complete and reliable annotations.

-To construct a retrieval dataset from Re-DocRED, we map each relation to a query template.
+To construct a retrieval dataset from Re-DocRED, we map each relation to a query template (Templates are in Table~\ref{tab:query_templates}).
 For example, for the relation "educated at," we use the template "Where was \{Head Entity\} educated?"
 This transformation allows us to systematically examine how retrievers handle different types of factual queries.

 The answers to these queries are the tail entities found in the evidence sentences provided by the dataset.
-For our analysis, we ensure that each query has a single evidence sentence ($S_{ev}$) within the original document ($S \in D_{orig}$) that contains both the head and tail entities.
+For our analysis, we ensure that each query has a single evidence sentence ($S_{ev}$) within the original document ($S_{ev} \in D_{orig}$) that contains both the head and tail entities.
 This constraint makes the sentence self-contained, allowing for precise control over the document structure in subsequent sections.
 We also introduce the notation $S^{+h}_{-t}$ for sentences in $D_{orig}$ that contain the head entity but not the tail entity, and $S^{-h}_{-t}$ for sentences that do not contain either entity.
 In each of the following sections, we will use this notation to construct a pair of document sets, $D_1$ and $D_2$, enabling a systematic investigation of retrieval score variations and potential biases.
 As a result, for each of our six analysis settings, we compile 250 queries, each with a single corresponding gold document, based on the test and validation sets of Re-DocRED.